vejmelkam/fmda_scraper/README.md

     # Station sensors
     TMP, RELH, SKNT, GUST, DRCT, QFLG, VOLT, FT, FM, TLKE, PEAK, PDIR, PREC, SOLR, ITIM, UTIM, DWP

-Lines beginning with # are comments and skipped by the (simple) parser.
+Lines beginning with # are comments and skipped by the parser in the [fmda](http://github.com/vejmelkam/fmda "fmda") code.

 To retrieve station observations for the above list of stations for the 24 hours up to 5th of June 2013 6:00 AM (all times are in **GMT**), run